-Issued | Tukuna: Issue date
+Issued | Tukuna: 10 July 2023

 This interpretation statement considers whether court awards and out-of-court settlements will be subject to GST.
 This may occur if the court award or settlement is consideration for a supply made by the person receiving the court award.